High Passes Trek

-After enjoying the breakfast buffet in the morning, we provide a half day site seeing trip in the Kathmandu valley.
+After enjoying the breakfast buffet in the morning, we provide a half-day sightseeing trip in the Kathmandu valley.
 With a knowledgeable, English speaking guide, we will visit the Swyambhunath Stupa, also known as the Monkey Temple.
-Said to be one of the oldest Buddhist Stupas in the world, which is majestically set high on a hill top overlooking the Kathmandu Valley.
+Said to be one of the oldest Buddhist Stupas in the world, which is majestically set high on a hilltop overlooking the Kathmandu Valley.
 From there we will visit the largest Stupa in the world, Bouddhanath.
-With endless shopping, coffee houses, and restaurants, Bouddhanath is a wonderful place to walk among the locals, and break for lunch.
-Afterwards we will return to the hotel where you will have time to do your own exploring, or return to your room for rest.
+With endless shopping, coffee houses, and restaurants, Bouddhanath is a wonderful place to walk among the locals and break for lunch.
+Afterward, we will return to the hotel where you will have time to do your own exploring or return to your room for rest.

 Day 03: Fly to Lukla and Trek to Phakding (8,700’)